Twins Share Double Love for Global School

 Twins share a special bond and connection with one another for life, and while each is a unique individual, there are often many similarities.
 We’re pleased to introduce you to Carmen and David Reisdorf, two amazing students who reside in Houston, Texas.

-The fraternal twins, now in 10th grade, have been with FLVS Global School since 2016.
+The fraternal twins, now in 10th grade, have attended Global School since 2016.
 We asked them: “As twins, do you help each other study certain subjects or topics?”

 Carmen, who is the oldest by three minutes, said, “We sometimes help each other study before DBAs or tests by quizzing each other and looking over our notes together.
 David is very good with details and remembers the specifics of each lesson.
 I’m not as good at details but sometimes give David ideas for editing his writing.”